kubesphere/ks-installer/README.md

 ```
 ### Enable Pluggable Components

+> Attention:
+> - KubeSphere supports enable the pluggable components before or after the installation, you can refer to the [cluster-configuration.yaml](deploy/cluster-configuration.yaml) for more details.
-> Attention: make sure there is enough CPU and memory available in your cluster.
+> - Make sure there is enough CPU and memory available in your cluster.

 1. [Optional] Create the secret of certificate for Etcd in your Kubernetes cluster.
 This step is only needed when you want to enable Etcd monitoring.